-Why not just use a generic shared email address?
+Why not just use a generic shared email account?

-So many things can go wrong when several people work from the same email address.
-It’s hard to see which emails have been handled.
+So many things can go wrong when several people work from the same email address—starting with the security risks of sharing a password.
+But beyond that, It’s hard to see which emails have been handled.
 The same customers can get multiple responses—sometimes giving very different information.
 Sometimes nobody handles an email, so the customer goes unanswered.
 Or, emails get accidentally deleted before they’re handled.

+We’re talking about firstname.lastname@example.org, email@example.com, firstname.lastname@example.org—the sort of inboxes that it often makes sense for teams to collaborate within.
 If your company uses more than one shared inbox or shared email address—and most companies do—then these problems multiply.
-Unless, of course, you have a tool (like Outpost) to help you make sense of your shared email.
+Unless, of course, you have a tool (like Outpost) to help you make sense of your team email strategy.

-Read on for five ways to use Outpost to make managing email easier and more transparent.
+Read on for five ways to use Outpost to make managing collaborative email easier and more transparent.

 When I talk to newer Outpost users, one of the first tips I share with them is this: Amazing things can happen when you learn to sort your email.

 Using traditional email tools, we all get into the habit of looking at a single view: our default Inbox.
-That definitely has its limits in terms of using email efficiently.
+That definitely has its limits in terms of your team being able to collaborate on email efficiently.
 But Outpost offers multiple ways to sort your email, so you can look at specific kinds of emails in specific ways—and that makes a huge difference.